vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-import-data.md

 To batch import data, do a check of these:

-- Studio v2.x is connected to Nebula Graph v2.x.
+- Studio is connected to Nebula Graph.

 - A schema is created.